toniku/Football-Results-Android-App/README.md

 # Football-Results-Android-App

-Small school group-project: Android app that allows user to check football leagues and some team stats.
+Small school group-project: Android app that allows the user to check football leagues and some team stats.